 This is a fun time, you can start to look at the daily details of your trip.
 I recommend researching as much information as possible.
-You can start with a traditional guide book that will offer you an overview of most things available.
-At the same time you can check google or Pinterest that should bring you the most relevant content.
-Travel blogs will also help you to find some off the beaten path things to do.
+You can start with a traditional guidebook that will offer you an overview of most things available.
+At the same time, you can check google or Pinterest which should bring you the most relevant content.
+Travel blogs will also help you to find some off-the-beaten-path things to do.
 Get your guide and sometimes for activities and tours even Tripadvisor can be source of inspiration.

-When you find museum, or places you would like to visit don’t forget to double check their own website to get the most up to date info regarding costs or opening times.
+When you find museums or places you would like to visit don’t forget to double-check their own website to get the most up-to-date info regarding costs or opening times.

 It always depend from what you want to get from the trip.
 For example: we recently came back from a trip to Porto and the Douro Valley.
 Many people would decide to visit Douro Valley on a day trip, while others would spend 3/4 days really exploring every corner.